surabhil/terraform-modules/README.md

 These modules can be called in other terraform configurations by referencing their GitHub source, as follows:

-* Resource Authorizer:
+* API: creates a REST API on AWS API Gateway from a list of functions

     ```HCL
-    module "authorizer" {
+    module "api" {

-        source = "git::git@github.com:API-market/terraform-modules.git//resourceauthorizer"
+        source = "git::git@github.com:API-market/terraform-modules.git//terraform-modules/api"

+        aws_region =
+            what region to create the API in

         config_bucket =
-            name of the bucket to write details of the authorizer function that was created,
-            so it can be used in protected resources
+            what bucket to read/write configs to (needs to be apim-configs for now)

+        api_name =
+            what name to give the API. for the moment, it will also be used like this: test.api.market/api_name

+        authorizers =
+            a list of authorizers that the API call validators will accept. currently, only auth_1 exists

+        names =
+            a list of names of lambda functions to be created. there must be a corresponding file name.js

+        paths =
+            a list of paths to be created from each lambda. useful for mapping name.js to api_name/anothername

+        methods =
+            a list of methods each path above should accept. each list element must be a string, not a list.
+            if you want to support multiple methods for an endpoint, use ANY and specify in your voucher what you accept

+        validations =
+            a list of validations to use. each element can either be NONE (unprotected) or CUSTOM (protected)

+        environment_variables =
+            a map of environment variables that ALL lambdas on the API will be instantiated with
+            examples are private keys, or API names (see authorizer for details)

-        authorizer_name =
+        validator_environment_variables =
-            name of the authorizer to create
-            (must be the filename of the Lambda code)
+            a map of environment variables that the API's validator will be instantiated with (eg naive = 'true')
     }

     ```

-* Protected Resource:
-    ```HCL
-    module "protectedresource" {

-        source = "git::git@github.com:API-market/terraform-modules.git//protectedresource"

-        aws_region =
-            name of the region in which to create the protected resource

-        resource_name =
-            name of the resource to be made availabe and protected
-            (must be the filename of the Lambda code)

-        authorizer_name =
-            authorizer function name to use to protect the resource
-            (this is a Lambda function, created by the resource-authorizer code)

-        environment_variables (optional) =
-            what environment variables (if any) the Lambda function should be instantiated with
-    }
-    ```

-* Unprotected Resource:
-    ```HCL
-    module "unprotectedresource" {

-        source = "git::git@github.com:API-market/terraform-modules.git//unprotectedresource"

-        aws_region =
-            name of the region in which to create the protected resource

-        resource_name =
-            name of the resource to be made availabe and protected
-            (must be the filename of the Lambda code)

-        environment_variables (optional) =
-            what environment variables (if any) the Lambda function should be instantiated with
-    }
-    ```
-* Custom Domain:
+* Custom Domain: creates a custom domain from a domain and a subdomain (eg test.api.market)

     ```HCL
     module "test_apimarket_customdomain" {